-Using MDM (mobile device management) or EMM (enterprise mobility management) solutions to deploy your software is not practicing DevOps.
-While traditional MDM and EMM solutions offer some tools for software deployment, they lack the granular telemetry, sophisticated cloud delivery infrastructure, CI/CD integration, and testing tools that are crucial to a DevOps strategy.
+Using MDM (mobile device management) or EMM (enterprise mobility management) solutions to deploy your software to devices is not practicing DevOps.
+While traditional MDM and EMM solutions offer some tools for software deployment, they lack the granular telemetry, sophisticated cloud delivery infrastructure, CI/CD integration, and testing tools that are crucial to a DevOps for devices strategy.

 The shift from MDM to DevOps is the missing piece of the device management puzzle that many organizations lack.
 Leveraging Android and implementing DevOps in your organization allows you to go beyond mere device management by giving you control of the entire toolchain from start (hardware, firmware) to finish (interface and UX).
 In turn, that allows for more agile management of your device fleet, as well as faster, more consistent, and reliable updates.

-How to go beyond MDM to DevOps for devices
+How to go beyond MDM with DevOps for devices

 If you need a modern solution for not just managing a device fleet, but innovating and deploying software and products at scale, DevOps for devices is where you go.
 And if you’re not set up as a DevOps organization yet, don’t fret — our platform makes it incredibly straightforward to get started, and you can integrate our tech stack at your own pace to get immediate value with your current organization and continue to build it as your evolve toward a true DevOps implementation.

 When it comes to DevOps for devices, we’re the specialists.
 No one does it better than we do, so let us help you shift your organization to a DevOps platform — regardless of whether you’re already using Android or not.